KieraninTehdas/KieraninTehdas.github.io/_posts/2025-05-01-Pimoroni-Badger-2040.md

 a second, and then see if mpremote will connect.
 In Thonny you need to hit the stop button to stop the main program from executing.

-Use `mpremote fs cp yourImage.jpb :images/yourImage.jpg` to copy your image into the `/images` directory on the Badger.
+Use `mpremote fs cp yourImage.jpg :images/yourImage.jpg` to copy your image into the `/images` directory on the Badger.
 Alternatively, use Thonny.
 Hit reset again and go to the images example, and hopefully there's your badge!
 You may need to scroll down a little, I think the images are in alphabetical order by display name.

 Images to follow!
+One day when I work out how to take screenshots under Wayland...